-The information contained on this web page pertains to the fall 2018 competitions for Ontario Graduate Scholarship (OGS) and Queen Elizabeth Scholarship II in Science and Technology (QEII-GSST).
-Successful recipients will hold their awards during 2019-2020.
+The information contained on this web page pertains to the 2023-2024 competition for Ontario Graduate Scholarship (OGS) and Queen Elizabeth Scholarship II in Science and Technology (QEII-GSST).
+Successful recipients will hold their awards during 2023-2024.

 - Evaluation criteria